 To start the installation process, point your browser to the Kill Bill AMI at AWS Marketplace .

 You should see the following image at the top of your screen:

 Click Continue to Subscribe.
 The next page will give the AWS Terms and Conditions:

 Accept the terms if asked.
 You will then see a new message confirming that you have subscribed.
 Next, click Continue to Configuration.

 The next page will give several configuration options:

-In most cases you should accept the defaults.
+Be sure to select the region you plan to operate in.
+In most cases you should accept the other defaults.
 Then click Continue to Launch.

 The next page will give you several options for the launch method.
 We recommend that you choose Launch through EC2.

 All other options will disappear.
 Click Launch.

 The next page is headed Launch an Instance.
 There ar several things you will need to do here.